Justin Townes Earle

 Justin Townes Earle (January 4, 1982 – August 20, 2020) was an American singer-songwriter and musician.
-After his debut, EP Yuma (2007), he released eight full-length albums.
+After his debut EP, Yuma (2007), he released eight full-length albums.
 He was recognized with an Americana Music Award for Emerging Artist of the Year in 2009 and for Song of the Year in 2011 for "Harlem River Blues".
 His father is alternative country artist Steve Earle.

 Early life

 Earle grew up in South Nashville, Tennessee, with his mother, Carol Ann Hunter Earle.
-His father, Steve Earle, gave him his middle name in honor of his own mentor, singer and songwriter Townes Van Zandt.
-When Justin was two, his father left his family, but after Steve Earle became sober in 1994 he returned.
-Justin dropped out of school, occasionally touring with and working for his father, eventually moving to eastern Tennessee with other songwriters.
-Like his father, Earle battled addiction beginning in his early teens.
+His father, Steve Earle, named him in honor of his own mentor, singer and songwriter Townes Van Zandt.
+When Justin was two, his father left the family, but after Steve Earle got sober in 1994 he returned.
+Earle dropped out of school, occasionally touring with and working for his father, eventually moving to eastern Tennessee with other songwriters.
+Like his father, he battled addiction beginning in his early teens.

 Career

 Earle played in two Nashville bands: the rock band the Distributors and the ragtime and bluegrass combo the Swindlers.
 He spent some time as guitarist and keyboardist for his father's touring band the Dukes.
-He developed a hybrid style of music mixing folk, blues and country.
+He developed a hybrid style of music mixing folk, blues, and country.